Skip to main content

 N400

-The MAcc Advanced Accounting with Placement is a new integrated undergraduate programme (combining undergraduate and Masters-level study in one four year course), replacing BSc Accounting.
-It is unique in the UK and Ireland in offering:
+The MAcc Advanced Accounting with Placement is an integrated undergraduate programme that combines undergraduate and Masters-level study in one four year course.

 Award Name Degree - Masters at UK Level 7